bridger/SwiftVisualFormat/Readme.markdown

 Okay, so maybe the width constraints are easier to read in the equation format.

-Drawbacks from the Objective-C API
+Drawbacks from the Objective-C / String API
 ---

 The Objective-C API was string-based, meaning that the visual format language was in a string with the tokens in the string mapped to views or constants via a dictionary.
 Accessed from Swift, this looked like this: